sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix `VCRUNTIME140_1.DLL` and `MSVCP140.DLL` Error

 - You are missing the Redistributable needed.
-[Download the x64 Redistributable here](https://aka.ms/vs/16/release/vc_redist.x64.exe) and install it.
+[Click here to download the x64 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe) and then install it.

 # How to Fix Silent Crash Error